jimxinbo/multilabel-layer-mxnet/README.md

     msoftmax = mx.sym.SoftmaxMultilabelOutput(data=fc, name='msoftmax', num_label=num_label)
     executor = msoftmax.simple_bind(ctx=ctx, data=data_shape, grad_req='write')
     ...

+The above example used low level API of MXnet which is more flexible, please find more details here: https://github.com/dmlc/mxnet/blob/master/example/notebooks/simple_bind.ipynb

 # some thoughts.
 In theory, the ground truth matrix often appears to be of size nxK with 0s and 1s.
 We have assumed that k is usually much smaller than K and the current choice save certain space.